QUICK ANSWER

 Think about it this way.
 You can memorize that Florida law requires a listing agreement to include a definite expiration date.
 That is recall.
 The exam gives you a scenario where a broker presents a listing agreement with an "automatic renewal" clause instead of an expiration date, and asks what the legal consequence is.
 That is application.
 Same underlying law.
 Completely different skill required to answer correctly.

 If you already know why you failed and want the day-by-day retake plan, the step-by-step retake guide picks up where this post ends.
+If this has happened five or more times, read the failed Florida real estate exam 5 times reset plan before you schedule again.

 - Quick Self-Check: Are You Studying at the Right Level?